dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-01-14-formula-one-toc.md

 Your goal is not to utilize people as much as possible.
 Your goal is to, as much as possible, _minimize the lead time to make an impact_.
 Even if it means using some people or skills only 0.07% of the time.

-_Note: credits for coining goal of "minimizing lead time to make an impact" goes to [Daniel Terhorst-North](https://twitter.com/tastapod)._
+_Note: credit for coining goal of "minimizing lead time to make an impact" goes to [Daniel Terhorst-North](https://twitter.com/tastapod)._